Aníbal Villacís: Life and career

-Villacis' passion for the art and culture of the Pre-Columbian period is obvious in his work.
+Villacís' passion for the art and culture of the Pre-Columbian period is obvious in his work.
 He feels it is the beginning of life in his continent.
 In Pre-Columbian art there is evidence, through images and forms, of a remote life; an insight into total wisdom and enchantment.
 A life colored with rituals, habits and incarnated customs, signs and symbols, magic and religion through the myth.
 The images are constituted by the emotional, sensible perception of vitality; and the forms represent an order of the imagination and thought, governed by a rigorous construction that was built by the creative men of prehistoric times.

 In the seventies, Villacís began painting faces of Quito's ghetto children to highlight their "insecurities, uncertainty, and premature old age".
 Villacís has also been known to paint landscapes, cityscapes and bullfighting scenes.
 Villacís has always been intrigued by bullfighting, regularly attending bullfights in both Spain and Ecuador.

 Internationally, Villacís has exhibited his work throughout the corners of Latin America: Ecuador, Venezuela, Colombia, Peru, Argentina, Dominican Republic, Brazil, El Salvador, as well as the United States and Europe.

 In 2007, Villacís was awarded Ecuador's most prestigious honor in Art, Literature and Culture, Premio Eugenio Espejo, the National Award presented by the president of Ecuador.

-Villacís died on March 7, 2012, at the age of 85.
+Villacís died on March 7, 2012, at the age of 84.